Malcus18/Supermarket-Sales-Insights-Optimization/README.md

 ### Exploratory Data Analysis
 EDA Involved the training data to answer key questions, such as:

-1.Which city has the highest sales by payment method?
+1. Which city has the highest sales by payment method?

-2.What are the total monthly sales?
+2. What are the total monthly sales?

 3. What are the sales destribution by product line?

 4. What is the count of the customer destribution type by membership and normal purchases?

 5. What is the average product rating by product line?

 6. What are the total sales by gender and product line?

  ### Data analysis